-Like personal/carer’s leave having a stringent policy in place is essential.
+Like personal/carer’s leave, having a stringent compassionate leave policy in place is essential.
 Whilst you would hate to think this leave is abused, we have all heard of the HR manager who has an employee with 6 deceased grandfathers!
 Employers are well within their rights to ask for evidence that satisfies them leave is being used for the proper purpose.
 An example of this evidence may be a statutory declaration.
-Due to the sensitive nature of this topic, discretion is vital in this area with evidence something you may only choose to request in suspicious circumstances.
+Due to the sensitive nature of this topic, discretion is vital in this area.
+Evidence is something you may only choose to request in suspicious circumstances.

 Community service leave